carlos-mercado/network-concepts-notes/notes.typ

 #align(center, block[
   TTL is used to set the "life-span" of a particular entry in the cache before it should be refreshed.
 A shorter TTL means that a record would be updated more often.
 ])

+#pagebreak()
+#line(length: 100%)
+== Chapter 32: Network Address Translation (NAT)
+=== _Notes_

+\

+NAT is a service that _hides_ your internal LAN, from the rest of the greater internet.
+The router is responsible for the service.

+Why would we want to hide?
+- Network details are sensitive.
+- You need more IP addresses than you can be allocated or pay for.

+\ _IPv4 Exhaustion_ \
+There are very limited amount of IPv4 addresses available.
+Getting a chunk of them for a decently sized business is expensive.
+It's easier to 'virtualize' the addresses by having large private networks behind NAT routers.
+So you can have lots of IPs while only sending packets from one single public IP.

+This is the main motivation for NAT.

+\ _Private Networks_ \

+Private networks have a couple subnets that are reserved for use as private networks.

+#align(center, block[
+For IPv4 there are these three:
+`
+10.0.0.0/8
+172.16.0.0/12
+192.168.0.0/16
+`
+])

+If routers see any packet with an IP from these subnets it will drop it immediately.

+The only way that you can get data from any of these IPs is via NAT.

+\ _NAT and IPv6_ \
+One of the reasons that we needed NAT was because of the finite amount of addresses left with IPv4.
+Would that be a problem with IPv6 addresses?
+No. Actually one of the reasons IPv6 was introduced was to move away from NAT.

+=== _Questions_

+- *Look up your computer's internal IP address.
+Then go to google.com and type "what is my ip" The numbers are different.
+Why?*
+#align(center, block[
+  The numbers are different because my router uses NAT.
+The internal IP shown when using `ifconfig` command shows my devices private IP address while the address shown when using goole is my routers public facing address.
+])

+- *What problems does NAT solve?*
+#align(center, block[
+  Don't have to exhaust as much of the limited amount of IPv4 addresses available, and  to hide your network details from the rest of the world.
+])